shin10567/Morinus-Source-Codes/README.md

 ### Fixed Stars
 - Settings: selections can be saved without requiring “Automatic Save”.
 - Updated several fixed star names.

+##### The settings are set to how I use them, so feel free to change anything to your liking.
 --------------------------------------------------------------------------------------------------------------------------
 #### 8.4.0
 - Bug fixes & shows LoF position in the Speculum.
 To reduce ephemeris differences relative to Zet 9, reverted to the Morinus 6.0.3 ephemeris.